 So Google is tracking quality visits to physical locations of stores, to capture the popularity of those locations, based upon repeat visits to them.
 They are claiming that the benefits of them using the process described in this patent result in:

-For example, in some implementations the determination of such data and/or a quality visit measure may improve the accuracy of information that is identified as relevant to the query and/or provide information with an appropriate prominence to increase the likelihood that the information will be consumed in response to the query.
+For example, in some implementations the determination of such data and/or a quality visit measure may improve the accuracy of the information that is identified as relevant to the query and/or provide information with an appropriate prominence to increase the likelihood that the information will be consumed in response to the query.
 Doing so may also decrease the likelihood that further searches will be needed to identify information, thereby preventing consumption of network and computer resources in response to such subsequent, and otherwise unnecessary, queries.

 This Quality Visit Scores Patent can be found at: